Multilingual Counsellor & Supervisor, Director of Freedom Release Counselling & Emotional Well-Being Centre

 Currently I work in schools, youth service and private practice.
 I work extensively with children, young people and adults who have experienced chronic trauma, loss and abuse, who have subsequently been placed within the looked after system or adoption.
 Working with primary and secondary schools located in deprived areas.
 I am experienced in working with disabled people and those with learning difficulties.

 Areas of counselling I deal with include: Abuse, Anger management, Anxiety, Bereavement, Depression, Stress, Bullying, Childhood related issues, Dissociation, Domestic violence, Learning difficulties, PTSD, Self harm, Suicide, trauma, Personality disorders, Low self esteem.

 I am a Registered Member of the British Association of Counsellors and Psychotherapists (MBACP), qualified teacher (PGCE) and trainer.
 My core training is Integrative, encompassing Psycho-Dynamic Psychotherapy, Person Centred and CBT.
 This enables me to tailor my approach to better meet the needs of clients.
 My work is underpinned by the BACP’s Ethical Framework, which includes regular supervision.

-Currently I work in a hospice, helping clients deal with and come to terms with their grief.
-I also work in a college setting, counselling adolescents and teachers on a range of issues from depression, anxiety, abuse, trans- cultural and sexual identity, drug and alcohol abuse.
+I can help clients to deal with range of issues such as bereavement, depression, anxiety, abuse, trans- cultural and sexual identity, drug and alcohol abuse.

 I offer one to one counselling, group workshops and training on a range of psychological issues from anxiety, depression, and mindfulness to coping with demands of teaching and exam stress.